 Botox Side Effects

-After Botox treatment, temporary redness at injection sites and mild bruising and swelling may occur, however makeup can easily camouflage these side effects until they resolve in a few days to a week.
+After Botox treatment, temporary redness at injection sites and mild bruising and swelling may occur.
+Makeup can easily camouflage these side effects until they resolve, in a few days to a week.

 Botox vs. Restylane